Venckus/route-finder/readme.md

 ## Data processing
 The RoutingService class is used for loading data and route search algorythm.
 Data loading could be flexible - by implementing strategy pattern.
 For route search Breadth First (BFS) algorythm is choosen.

+# How to run
+The project is not dockerized as there was no requirement in the task.
+The app can be run by using terminal command `php -S 127.0.0.1 -t public/` to acceess `http://127.0.0.1/routing/{origin}/{destination}` endoint.